b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 ...

+* Burchett, Patton E. (2019j). '\[Chapter] 8: The Triumphs of Devotion - The Sufi Inflection of Early Modern Bhakti' (pp. 276-304) in Burchett, Patton E. (2019a). *A Genealogy of Devotion: Bhakti, Tantra, Yoga, and Sufism in North India*.
+New York, N.Y., U.S.A.: Columbia University Press.
+ISBN 9780231190329 (cloth: alk. paper).

+**Purport:**<br>
+...

+* Burchett, Patton E. (2019k).
+'Conclusion: Bhakti Religion and Tantric Magic' (pp. 305-311) in Burchett, Patton E. (2019a). *A Genealogy of Devotion: Bhakti, Tantra, Yoga, and Sufism in North India*.
+New York, N.Y., U.S.A.: Columbia University Press.
+ISBN 9780231190329 (cloth: alk. paper).

+**Purport:**<br>
+...

 ### BURTON, A. ###

 * Burton, Adrian P. (2000).
 'Temples, Texts, and Taxes: the Bhagavad-Gita and the Politico-Religious Identity of the Chaitanya Sect - an Archival and Textual Investigation into the Text and Times of the Sarartha-Varshini Commentary on the Bhagavad-Gita by Vishvanatha Chakravarti'.
 Ph.D. dissertation.
 Canberra, A.C.T., Australia: The Australian National University (ANU).